pouretrebelle/chareads.com/content/videos/migrated/2014-12-18-great-ideas-8-social-contract-jean-jacques/index.md

 ownedBy: The Social Contract, Jean-Jacques Rousseau

 quote: |
   There are thus three types of aristocracy, natural, elective and hereditary.
-The first is suited only to primitive peoples; the third is the worst of all governments; the second is the best, and this is aristocracy in the true sense of the word
+The first is suited only to primitive peoples; the third is the worst of all governments; the second is the best, and this is aristocracy in the true sense of the word.

 timestamps:
   - t: 12